Homelytainment earn commissions (at no additional cost to you) if you purchase products from retailers after clicking on a link from our site.

 Setting up the home theatre system is really cool.
 Right?

 But when I first set up my home theatre.
 The sounds from the house were easily coming to the room.
 That’s why my movie experience was not that good.
 When I tried to suppress that sound with the increased volume of the movie then my neighbors were complaining about the sound the other day.
-I was feeling like Justin Bieber that the police would arrest me for throwing a massive party, which I was not doing that by the way.
+I was feeling like Justin Bieber that the police would arrest me for throwing a massive party, which I was not doing by the way.
 But I was afraid!

 That’s why I wanted to soundproof my home theatre room.
 Now I succeed in achieving this goal.